Shamsur Rahman Faruqi

-Shamsur Rahman Faruqi (30 September 1935 – 25 December 2020) was an Indian Urdu language poet, author, critic and theorist.
+Shamsur Rahman Faruqi (30 September 1935 – 25 December 2020) was an Indian Urdu language poet, author, critic, and theorist.
 He is known for ushering modernism to Urdu literature.
-He formulated fresh models of literary appreciation that combined western principles of literary criticism and subsequently applied them to Urdu literature after adapting them to address literary aesthetics native to Arabic, Persian, and Urdu.
+He formulated fresh models of literary appreciation that combined Western principles of literary criticism and subsequently applied them to Urdu literature after adapting them to address literary aesthetics native to Arabic, Persian, and Urdu.
 Some of his notable works included Sher-e-Shor Angez (1996), Ka’i Chand The Sar-e Asman (2006), The Mirror of Beauty (2013), and The Sun that Rose from the Earth (2014).
 He was also the editor and publisher of the Urdu literary magazine Shabkhoon.

 Faruqi received the Padma Shri, India's fourth highest civilian honor in 2009.
 He was also a recipient of the Saraswati Samman, an Indian literary award, for his work Sher-e-Shor Angez in 1996, and the Sahitya Akademi Award in 1986 for Tanqidi Afkar.

 Early life and education

-Faruqi was born on 30 September 1935 in Pratapgarh, in present-day Uttar Pradesh, and was raised in Azamgarh and Gorakhpur.
+Faruqi was born on 30 September 1935 in Pratapgarh, in present day Uttar Pradesh and was raised in Azamgarh and Gorakhpur.
 He studied at Wellesley High School in Azamgarh and graduated from the Government Jubilee High School in Gorakhpur in 1949.
 He finished his intermediate education in 1951 from Mian George Islamia Inter College in Gorakhpur.

-He received his Bachelor of Arts degree from Maharana Pratap College in Gorakhpur, and his Master of Arts (MA) degree in English literature from Allahabad University in 1955.
-He pursued a doctorate in English symbolism and French literature with the poet Harivansh Rai Bachchan as his supervisor, but dropped out after a disagreement with Bachchan.
+He received his Bachelor of Arts degree from Maharana Pratap College in Gorakhpur and his Master of Arts (MA) degree in English literature from Allahabad University in 1955.
+He pursued a doctorate in English symbolism and French literature with the poet Harivansh Rai Bachchan as his supervisor but dropped out after a disagreement with Bachchan.

 Career

 Faruqi began his writing career in 1960.
-He founded the Urdu literary magazine Shabkhoon in 1966, and was its editor and publisher for more than four decades.
+He founded the Urdu literary magazine Shabkhoon in 1966 and was its editor and publisher for more than four decades.
 He was a visiting professor at the South Asia Regional Studies Center at the University of Pennsylvania.
 He was additionally employed by the Indian Postal Service until his retirement as a Postmaster General and a member of the Postal Services Board in 1994.

 An expert in classical prosody and ‘ilm-e bayan (the science of poetic discourse), he contributed to modern literary discourse with a profundity rarely seen in contemporary Urdu critics.
 He was described as "the century's most iconic figure in the realm of Urdu literature".
-Some of his notable works included Tafheem-e-Ghalib, a commentary on Urdu poet Mirza Ghalib, Sher-e-Shor Angez, a four-volume study of 18th century poet Mir Taqi Mir and Kai Chand Thay Sar-e-Asmaan.
+Some of his notable works included Tafheem-e-Ghalib, a commentary on Urdu poet Mirza Ghalib, Sher-e-Shor Angez, a four-volume study of the 18th-century poet Mir Taqi Mir and Kai Chand Thay Sar-e-Asmaan.